evildmp/conference-handbook/handbook/essentials/insurance.rst

 There are various kinds of insurance for events, and numerous companies that specialise in providing events insurance.

-For `DjangoCon Europe 2015 <http://2015.djangocon.eu>`_ Europe 2015, our insurance included cover
+For `DjangoCon Europe 2015 <http://2015.djangocon.eu>`_ Europe 2015, our insurance or six days at our two venues cost us just under £620 and took half an hour to arrange.
+It was a small price to pay for the peace of mind.
+It included cover against:
-against:

 * Cancellation/abandoment of the event: £117'000